josephs1/UGV-Robot/README.md

 # Senior Design Project: UGV with a Mobile Manipulator
 This repository contains the code for my group's senior design project: a UGV with a mobile manipulation.
 The code is written for the Arduino Due (microcontroller), the NVIDIA Jetson Orin Nano (microprocessor), and the client laptop.

+# Folder Contents
+## Main
+The "Main" folder contains that code for connecting the client laptop to the NVIDIA Jetson Orin Nano through a web socket.
+The Jetson has a serial connection to an Arduino that will move the mechanical arm's servos and stepper motors along with the drivetrain's DC motors.
+An Xbox Controller is connected to the laptop for inputs to move the motors.
+Printed serial messages from both the Jetson and the laptop are outputted.

+## Extras
+The "Extras" folder contains old test code used in trial and errors for basic understanding and implementation of functions and libraries that are later used in the "Main" code.
+It also contains old ROS workspace trial and errors.

+## ros_noetic_catkin_ws
+This folder is a workspace for setting up and building a ROS 1 Noetic environment using Catkin.
+It currently has our robot arm's URDF package, the ROS MoveIt package for simulating our arm in Gazebo and ROS, and the "gazebo_ros_link_attacher" package for attaching blocks to our arm in Gazebo to show our arm "picking up" an object.

+## ros2_humble_colcon_ws
+This folder is a workspace for setting up and building a ROS 2 Humble environment using Colcon.
+The goal is to get MoveIt2 working and simulate our arm just like we did in the ROS 1 Noetic environment, but for now it only has a ROS-python publisher and subscriber for setting up nodes.